23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 View from Pincio Terrace

-If you are looking for more unique things to do in Rome, then I can highly recommend a visit to the ancient Appian Way.
-Walking or driving over a road that’s been there for over 2300 years is such a unique experience.
-I can’t even try to describe the feeling this place gives you – it’s something you just have to experience.
+For a truly unique experience in Rome, I highly recommend biking along the ancient Appian Way.
+Walking or driving on a road that’s over 2300 years old is a feeling you have to experience to fully appreciate.

-To me, and also to my teenage son, this was one of the absolute favorites of our recent 4-day trip to Rome.
-Hands-down, one of the most special things you can do in Rome.
+TIP: The Appian Way is very bumpy, so it’s best to use a sturdy electric mountain bike.
+We did an e-bike tour that covered not only the Appian Way but also the Catacombs of St. Calixtus, ancient aqueducts, city walls, and more.
+To me and my teenage son, this tour was one of the absolute favorites of our recent 4-day trip to Rome.
+Hands-down, one of the most special things you can do in Rome!

-Good to know: There are various tours that include a visit to the Appian Way in their itinerary (by bus, bike, etc.).
+Good to know: Various tours include a visit to the Appian Way in their itinerary (by bus, bike, golf cart, etc.).
 No matter which tour you choose, it’s well worth it.
-Going with a guide, you don’t have to worry about getting there (and back), and you can be sure to visit the most impressive parts of this centuries-old road and learn more about its fascinating history.
+Going with a guide means you won’t have to worry about logistics while visiting the most impressive sections of this ancient road.

 Ancient Appian Way is one of the most special places to visit in Rome